greyspace-eth/Blur.io-bidding-sales-bot/README.md

   * Feel free to buy me some coffee at **0x9C063A0d0eCd247DeDf3988b8F6C1e543e171cE9**.

 ## **Additional**
-* Feel free to incoperate telegram bot to broadcast the information on telegram instead of desktop console.
+* Feel free to incorporate telegram bot to broadcast the information on telegram instead of desktop console.
 * Feel free to add more contract addresses to track.
 Just have to adjust the contract_address to an array and loop it.